parikramatic/welchplaza.us/index.md

 - The garage is shared with the Verse and has 3 entrances.
 NOTE: This is not a secured garage.
 We recommend not leaving any valuables in your vehicle overnight.
 There have been multiple reports of break-ins, law enforcement action is scarce and cameras do not act as sufficient deterrents.

 - Pick up your packages at the Package Concierge box on P2, and instruct your package delivery person to use the box for deliveries.
-Packages delivered to the lobby instead of Package Concierge are at risk of theft and must be picked up promptly, and future deliveries routed to P2.
+Packages delivered to the lobby instead of Package Concierge are at risk of theft and must be picked up promptly.

 - There are more than a few ways to pay your HOA dues to KM, pick one that works for you:
   - Set up auto-pay on the KM website to withdraw funds from your checking account automatically